 I don't know if she's going to campaign for conservative Democrats, but if she believes that conservatism is the way to go.

-It's remote, but it's still a possibility out there.
+Yeah, it's remote, but it's still a possibility out there.

-There are a lot of people pushing a third party, and that's...
+There are a lot of people pushing a third party.

-Third parties, they lose.
+And that's third parties, they lose.

-They just they just lose.
+They just lose.

-Third parties never end up with a congressional or Senate candidates.
+Third parties never end up with a congressional or senate candidates.

-it's not the way to go.
+It's not just not the way to go.

-But that's we'll save that for later.
+But we'll save that for later if that actually begins to transpire.

-If that actually uh begins to transpire, we see it beginning to transpire.
+We see it beginning to transpire.

-The bottom line is she and her we ought to read really brown in the San Francisco Chronicle yesterday.
+You ought to read Willie Brown in the San Francisco Chronicle yesterday.

 Willie Brown says she's just outsmarting everyone.

-Uh her instincts American thinker, I think Thomas Lipson wrote about it too.
+Her instincts, American thinker, I think Thomas Lipson wrote about it too, Willie Brown's analysis of this.

-Uh doesn't fit any cookie cutter mold, which is exactly what's necessary.
+She's just steps ahead of everybody strategically, doesn't fit any cookie-cutter mold, which is exactly what's necessary.

-But also, just from a standpoint of personal responsibility as governor, she has been distracted with over half million dollars of ethics charges.
+But also, just from a standpoint of personal responsibility as governor, she has been distracted with over a half million dollars of ethics charges.

 None of them are true.